duthied/Free-Friendika/doc/translations.md

 -------------------

 The strings used in the UI of Friendica are translated at [Transifex] [1] and then included in the git repository at github.
-If you want to help with translation for any language, be it correcting terms or translating friendica to a currently not supported language, please register an account at transifex.com and contact the friendica translation team there.
+If you want to help with translation for any language, be it correcting terms or translating friendica to a currently not supported language, please register an account at Transifex.com and contact the friendica translation team there.

 Translating friendica is simple.
-Just use the online tool at transifex.
+Just use the online tool at Transifex.
 If you don't want to deal with git & co. that is fine, we check the status of the translations regularly and import them into the source tree at github so that others can use them.

-We do not include every translation from transifex in the source tree to avoid a scattered and disturbed overall experience.
+We do not include every translation from Transifex in the source tree to avoid a scattered and disturbed overall experience.
-As an uneducated guess we have a lower limit of 50% translated strings before we include the language (for the core messages.po file, addont translation will be included once all strings of an addon are translated.
+As an uneducated guess we have a lower limit of 50% translated strings before we include the language (for the core messages.po file, addon translation will be included once all strings of an addon are translated.
 This limit is judging only by the amount of translated strings under the assumption that the most prominent strings for the UI will be translated first by a translation team.
-If you feel your translation useable before this limit, please contact us and we will probably include your teams work in the source tree.
+If you feel your translation usable before this limit, please contact us and we will probably include your teams work in the source tree.

 If you want to help translating, please concentrate on the core messages.po file first.
 We will only include translations with a sufficient translated messages.po file.